zenzay/esphome-projects/power-meter-2/readme.md

 ESPHome Power Meter w/ RTC and Display
 ======================================

-This is the extended version of the Power Meter.
-It adds a RTC module and E-Ink Display
+This is the extended version of my [Power Meter](/zenzay/esphome-projects/tree/main/power-meter).
+This version adds a RTC module and E-Ink Display

 Yet another version of a non-invasive Power Meter for use in [Home Assistant](https://www.home-assistant.io/), using the [Pulse Meter](https://esphome.io/components/sensor/pulse_meter.html) component in [ESPHome](https://esphome.io/).

-I've used [Home Assistant Glow](https://github.com/klaasnicolaas/home-assistant-glow) for a while without problems.
-I decided that it would be cool to also have hourly totals and be able to track costs as well, without having to rely on Rieman Integrals, Utility Meters and such in HA.

-Note: Because of how ESPHome does things, I had to implement several work-arounds, and should probably convert this whole thing to a custom component in ESPHome.
-However this - although far from elegant - actually seems to work.

-The kWh price is imported as a sensor from Home Assistant, using the [Nordpool Custom Component](https://github.com/custom-components/nordpool), but can also be set 'manually' with a Number component in HA.
-Ideally the price should be fetched directly from NordPool using their API, but I haven't looked at that yet.

 I've added a RTC Module in order to not miss time events (on the hour, midnight and so on).
 This way I can be reasonable sure to not miss anything when I'm fiddling with Home Assistant or my router is down.
 I probably shouldn't rely on Cron to track time events, but then again, this whole thing should probably be a custom component (but I repeat myself).